 Dogs also skip breakfast if they don’t have a regular eating schedule.
 Other than that, sometimes dogs just prefer having their food later in the day.

 If a missed breakfast is unusual for your beagle, you can try a new combination of wet and dry foods to see if it perks up their interest.
-Another option would be to just leave the food down for 10-15 minutes and wait for your little pup to come around to eating it.
+Another option would be to just leave the food down for 10-15 minutes and wait for your little pup to come around to eat it.

 And if all else fails, it is best to call your vet for a consultation.